AzureAD/microsoft-authentication-library-for-android/docs/tokencache.md

 So in effect we get an oAuth 2 Token Response, which in the case of MSAL includes an ID Token and an Access Token and we translate:

-ID Token & Client_Info -> Account & Tenant Profile
+- ID Token & Client_Info -> Account & Tenant Profile & Credential
-Access Token -> Credential
+- Access Token -> Credential
-Refresh Token -> Credential
+- Refresh Token -> Credential

 ## Universal Schema at a high level / OAuth v2 Mapping